The Flying Protocol

 Note: Train travel in France and Germany is not exactly cheap (although it is comparatively fast and luxurious).

 4. Many of the budget airlines quote prices for just a seat (not a specific seat) and a Personal Item (which is significantly smaller than a Carry-on Bag).
-Even factoring a Carry-on Bag, these budget airlines still generally offer great deals.
+Even factoring in a Carry-on Bag, these budget airlines still generally offer great deals.

 5. When using points to fly, do a calculation to determine if you are maximizing their value.